adampaquette/Typely/README.md

 ```c#
 builder.For<string>("Name").MinLength(10);
 ```
-Example error: The length of 'Name' must be at least 10 characters.
-You entered 4 characters.
+Example error: 'Name' must be at least 10 characters but currently has 4.

 String format args:
 - `Name`: Name of the type being validated
 - `Value`: Current value of the property
 - `MinLength`: Minimum length
-- `TotalLength`: Number of characters entered
+- `ActualLength`: Number of characters received

 <br>